kiranraoboinapally/kiranraoboinapally/README.md

 # Hi there!
-I'm Kiran Rao Boinapally 👋
+I'm Kiran Rao 👋

 ## 🌍 About Me
 - 🔭 I’m currently working on projects related to Data Science, Machine Learning, and AI.